ppeble/emissary-ingress.dev/content/en/docs/3.8/howtos/consul.md

    </Alert>

-4. Configure $productName$ to make use of this `quote-consul` service.
+4. Configure Emissary to make use of this `quote-consul` service.
    Use `kubectl` to apply the following manifest:

    ```shell